pytest-dev/pytest-django/docs/database.rst

 ``--nomigrations`` - Disable Django 1.7+ migrations
 --------------------------------------------------------------

-Using ``--nomigrations`` will `disable Django 1.7+ migrations <https://gist.github.com/NotSqrt/5f3c76cd15e40ef62d09>`_ and create the database inspecting all app models (the default behavior of Django until version 1.6).
+Using ``--nomigrations`` will disable Django migrations and create the database by inspecting all models.
 It may be faster when there are several migrations to run in the database setup.
 You can use ``--migrations`` to force running migrations in case ``--nomigrations`` is used, e.g. in ``setup.cfg``.